krarey/fcos-nomad-rpi/README.md

 Going forward, the following tasks are on the near/mid-term radar:

 * Per-node configuration of Nomad upon first boot.
 Perhaps remote ignition file merges or ansible-pull.
 * Implement a Nomad-aware [FleetLock](https://coreos.github.io/zincati/development/fleetlock/protocol/) service to orchestrate Zincati updates.
+Handle node drain, scheduling eligibility, server/client upgrade precedence, per-pool maximum unavailability, etc.
 * CM4 support - I run a separate Turing Pi 2 board.
 Probably just need to add a serial console config to attach a tty to the UART, handle writing the image out eMMC or a raw file, and things will otherwise Just Work™.